Bolivia’s Northern Amazon

 Conservation and Livelihood Challenges

-Regulations around TCOs specify which resources may be used for subsistence and/or commercial use, and recognize each community’s areas to fish, hunt and harvest, with shared-access arrangements where necessary.
-However, in most cases, local and regional management plans are still needed.
-Illegal entry by outsiders for unregulated activities such as commercial logging and fishing pose a significant threat to resources.
-Additionally, high rates of poverty, food insecurity and vulnerability exacerbate local challenges(3).
+Illegal entry by outsiders for unregulated activities, such as commercial logging and fishing, poses a significant threat to resources.
+Additionally, high rates of poverty, food insecurity and vulnerability exacerbate local challenges(7).

 Figure 2: Traditional houses in Baketi community, TCO Cavineño, 2015), and low returns to producers.

-• Nutritional status and food security of rural and urban populations and key determinants, including the contributions of fish(7).
+• Nutritional status and food security of rural and urban populations and key determinants, including the contributions of fish(1);

-• Fisheries and other livelihood activities, and local perspectives about paiche.
+• Fisheries and other livelihood activities, and local perspectives about paiche; and

-• Fishery value chains, and mechanisms to improve transparency and promote greater economic equity between fishers, middlemen and markets(3,8).
+• Fishery value chains, and mechanisms to improve transparency and promote greater economic equity between fishers, middlemen and markets(7,5)

 There have also been a range of practical initiatives including:

-• Strengthening local fisheries organizations through ongoing dialogue, leadership training, and providing technical assistance, e.g. consolidation of the regional fishers association.
+• Strengthening local fisheries organizations through ongoing dialogue, leadership training, and providing technical assistance, e.g. consolidation of the regional fishers association; and

-• Engaging with local, regional and national level actors and promoting open spaces of dialogue (workshops, round table groups) to identify common interests, resolve conflicts and discuss future planning(9).
+• Engaging with local, regional and national level actors and promoting open spaces of dialogue (workshops, round table groups) to identify common interests, resolve conflicts and discuss future planning(8).

 Practical Outcomes

-Overall, the presence of paiche, and associated concerns about how to manage them, has contributed to a significant increase in public attention to the fisheries sector in Bolivia.
-However, there is still a need for more attention to the specific situation of indigenous fisheries.
-Within the current TCO system, few resource management plans have been developed or implemented.
-Enforcement of exclusive access to aquatic resources is weak, offering only limited protection to resources and/or benefits to indigenous people.
-To improve this, efforts should include:
+While the presence of paiche and associated concerns about how to manage them has contributed to a significant increase in public attention to the fisheries sector in Bolivia, there is still a need for greater attention to the specific situation of Indigenous fisheries.
+Notably, in terms of development and implementation of resource management plans within the current TCO system, including monitoring.
+Enforcement of exclusive access to aquatic resources must also be improved to better protect resources and/or benefits to Indigenous people.

-• Capacity-building for communities and local organizations to identify and articulate local needs and priorities for development and conservation.
+• Capacity-building for communities and local organisations to identify and articulate local needs and priorities for development and conservation.

 • Development and implementation of resource management plans and other governance tools at a local level.